Orpius/SDK/docs/UserGuide/index.md

 This means:

 * an origin (such as a chat, event, schedule, or operation) can call another Operation via OperationRelay
-* the resulting interaction can **resume and continue a conversation** using the ConversationId
+* the resulting interaction can resume and continue a conversation using the ConversationId
-* context can be maintained over **multiple interactions**, even when work is delegated across Spaces or servers
+* context can be maintained over multiple interactions, even when work is delegated across Spaces or servers

 #### Understanding OperationRelay Conceptual Flow